BenjaminTan1/bt-coe-332/final/README.md

 <h1>Austin Animal Center Outcome Analyses</h1>
 <h4>Benjamin Tan</h4>

-Uses data from the Austin Animal Center due to their data being already formatted into a json format.
+<p>Uses data from the Austin Animal Center due to their data being already formatted into a json format.
 Runs analyses on the outcomes of animals that enter the center.
-See "documentation" for instructions on deployments, etc. Data can be found in the "src" folder.
+See "documentation" for instructions on deployments, etc. Data can be found in the "src" folder.</p>

+<h3>Instructions<h/3>
+<p>To get instructions for routes, run the command below after execing into an interactive python shell.
+<p>curl host:flask_port/</p>

 <h3>File Structure</h3>
 <p>data</p>